Tjosh007/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task to Write a script that sets the permission to the file hello according to given instructions
+Task to Write a script that sets the mode of the file hello